Patented Laser Tag System

 These gaming guns are not just functional, they are gaming props that look and feel authentic.

-Running at full capacity the production line can produce up to 30 gaming guns a day.
+Battlefield Operators, for example, can specify customized sound effects.
+The team makes up to 250 per month.
+Running at full capacity the production line can produce up to 30 gaming guns (laser taggers) a day.

 The hull design reflects the different designs available, from compact Sub-Machine Guns to full-sized Sniper Rifles.